zubaer-ahammed/MUIDSI-University-of-Missouri/positions.md

 Applicants claiming Veterans or Disabled Veterans preference must submit a photocopy of their DD-214 and complete the Utah State Veteran's Preference Addendum.

 #### How to apply:
-Please apply to the University of Utah Human Resources Department (www.hr.utah.edu/careers).
+Please apply to the University of [Utah Human Resources Department](www.hr.utah.edu/careers).
 Please include the names of at least three references along with a curriculum vitae and list of publications.

 #### Start date:
 Immediate.
 The initial appointment will be for a one-year period, with the possibility of an extension based upon performance and availability of funding.